electron/electronjs.org-old/data/blog/8-week-cadence.md

 Chrome now plans to release a new milestone every 4 weeks, starting with Chrome 94 in Q3 of 2021.
 In turn, the Electron team is updating our major release cadence to match.
 Beginning in 2022, Electron will release a new major stable version every 8 weeks.

+## When Will This Change Happen?

+The first release with a 7 week cadence will be **Electron 15**.
+Electron 15 will go into beta on **September 1, 2021**, with a stable release of **October 19, 2021**.

+This release will be done slightly early, in order to match [changing security requirements for Windows store submission](https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies#102-security).

 ## Why Change the Cadence?

 Why are we making this change?
 Simply put, Chromium doesn't stop shipping, and Electron wants to match the pace.